Henrik Karlsson

-Henrik Bjorn Karlsson (born 27 November 1983) is a Swedish-Kazakhstani former professional ice hockey goaltender who last played for Barys Nur-Sultan of the Kontinental Hockey League (KHL).
-Earlier in his career, he has played for the Calgary Flames of the National Hockey League (NHL).
+Henrik Bjorn Karlsson (born 27 November 1983) is a Swedish-Kazakhstani former professional ice hockey goaltender.
+He played 26 games in the National Hockey League with the Calgary Flames during the 2010–11 and 2011–12 seasons.
+The rest of his career, which lasted from 2002 to 2021, was spent in Sweden and then in the Kontinental Hockey League.
+Internationally Karlsson, who was born in Sweden, played for the Kazakhstani national team at two World Championships.

 Playing career

 A player undrafted in the NHL, Karlsson spent the majority of the 2008–09 season in the HockeyAllsvenskan with the Malmö Redhawks, but appeared in seven games in the Elitserien with Södertälje.
-He was signed as a free agent by the San Jose Sharks prior to the 2009–10 season, but was returned to Sweden and took up starting duties with Färjestad.
+He was signed as a free agent by the San Jose Sharks before the 2009–10 season, but was returned to Sweden and took up starting duties with Färjestad.
 Karlsson appeared in 34 games, posting four shutouts and a 2.45 goals against average.
 He suffered an injury late in the season that prevented him from playing in the playoffs as Färjestad was eliminated in the first round.
 He finished fourth in the league save percentage and tied for second in shutouts.

-Facing bleak prospects of playing with the Sharks in 2010–11, he contemplated signing with a team in the Kontinental Hockey League before his NHL rights were dealt by the Sharks to the Calgary Flames for a sixth round pick at the 2010 NHL Entry Draft.
+Facing bleak prospects of playing with the Sharks in 2010–11, he contemplated signing with a team in the Kontinental Hockey League before his NHL rights were dealt by the Sharks to the Calgary Flames for a sixth-round pick at the 2010 NHL Entry Draft.
 The Flames quickly signed Karlsson to a new one-year contract, and was expected to compete for the backup role to starter Miikka Kiprusoff.
 He described the chance to play in the NHL as "a dream come true".